sagar-shende/Excel-Analytics-Portfolio/README.md

 ## 🔍 Overview

-This repository showcases a **progression from basic to advanced Excel skills** through hands-on analysis of three industry-relevant datasets.
-Each project tackles a unique business problem — from entertainment analytics and credit risk, to customer retention strategy.
+This repository showcases a **progression from basic to advanced Excel skills** through hands-on analysis of four industry-relevant datasets.
+Each project tackles a unique business problem — from entertainment analytics and credit risk, to customer retention strategy and historical survival modeling.

 **What's covered:**
 - 🧹 Raw data cleaning and transformation pipelines